boro-alpha/ea_interop_service/README.md

 We suggest people use this module as a utility component of bigger projects, since this merely provides an interface to .eap and .eapx files.

+## Changes of the 0.1.0-alpha.1 Version

+Code has been extended since the previous version.

 ## Installation

 Either: